AGameAnx/dok-repo/patches/jaraci.md

     * **Long:** `5% => 4.5%`

 ### Turret network power shunt
-> *The goal is to make soban carrier a relatively powerful brawler against armored targets, while keeping its overall damage output at bay and keeping the carrier weak against strike craft.*
+> *The goal is to make Soban carrier a relatively powerful brawler against armored targets, while keeping its overall damage output at bay and keeping the carrier weak against strike craft.*

 * **Level 1:**
     * **Reload:** `'Set to 10s => 'decrease by 35%'`